Paris Molokwu

 2021-2022

-David Okojie is an undergraduate student completing a specialist in Peace Conflict and Justice studies at the University of Toronto’s Munk School.
+During his internship at Arctic360, David Okojie was an undergraduate student completing a specialist in Peace Conflict and Justice studies at the University of Toronto’s Munk School.
 He is passionate about International Relations, Canada’s overall role on the global stage, and law.
-He is also an executive member of his campus’ Black Future Lawyers sect, a student group supporting black-identifying students wishing to enter the legal profession.
-At Artic 360, David is excited to discover the important role the artic plays in geopolitics and the legal steps that can be taken to protect both Canada and the Artic.
+He was also an executive member of his campus’ Black Future Lawyers sect, a student group supporting black-identifying students wishing to enter the legal profession.
+At Arctic360, David is excited to discover the important role the artic plays in geopolitics and the legal steps that can be taken to protect both Canada and the Artic.

 Strengthening the